A Raise of Eyebrows: Composition

-A Raise of Eyebrows features an idiosyncratic array of music and recitation, described by Geesin as "notions and ideas bashed down", including instrumentals, spoken word pieces, audio collages, noise, poetry, satire and vocal grunts, with Geesin employing a sense of humour that has been compared to Ivor Cutler and the "wackiness" of the Goons.
-The album is considered hard to pigeonhole, although writers have referred to it as a work of electronic and experimental music.
+A Raise of Eyebrows features an idiosyncratic array of music and recitation described by Geesin as "notions and ideas bashed down", including instrumentals, spoken word pieces, audio collages, noise, poetry, satire and vocal grunts, with Geesin employing a sense of humour that has been compared to Ivor Cutler and the "wackiness" of the Goons.
+The album is considered difficult to pigeonhole, although writers have referred to it as a work of electronic and experimental music.
 Colin Larkin refers to the record as an experimental sound collage that blends "unusual vocal and instrumental effects with synthesiser and banjo", while Martin C. Strong considered it an eclectic album of avant-garde jazz.
 Geesin expressed an aversion to genre labels, particularly experimental music, but occasionally termed his work "1967 folk music", explaining: "I'm just trying to put over my observations of life and my life.
 If that's folk, that's what I'm trying to do."

-The album profiles Geesin's splicing and collaging of sound, described by Michael Freefrix of Perfect Sound Forever as "surealistic-dadaistic composition", multitracking skills, and virtuosity on guitar, 15-string contraguitar, banjo, piano and implements not usually used in music, such as milk bottles and an oil drum.
-He solos on several of these instruments, as well as harmonica, harmonium and Red Machine, a red-painted petrol can played with the mouth, while a passage of ragtime banjo and guitar evokes his trad jazz roots.
-The album also sees the musician's keyboard and string skills put to "increasingly eccentric ends".
+The album profiles Geesin's splicing and collaging of sound (described by Michael Freefrix of Perfect Sound Forever as "surealistic-dadaistic composition"), multitracking efforts, and skills on guitar, 15-string contraguitar, banjo, piano and implements not usually used in music, such as milk bottles and an oil drum.
+He solos on several of these instruments, as well as harmonica, harmonium and the Red Machine, a red-painted petrol can played with the mouth, The album also sees the musician's keyboard and string skills put to "increasingly eccentric ends", while a passage of ragtime banjo and guitar evokes his trad jazz roots.
 His poetry ranges from Scottish nonsense verse to social topics, with Geesin wishing to express "social comment with a humorous slant".
 According to Sarah Gregory of Shindig!, the album moves quickly from "Miligan-esque vocal nonsense to avant-garde improvisation."